chesedo/chesedo.github.io/content/blog/2024-08-16-despatma-a-minimal-macro-for-dependency-injection.md

 +++
-title = "Mastering Dependency Injection in Rust: Using a macro part 1" description = "Explore how to simplify dependency injection in Rust using a custom macro.
+title = "Mastering Dependency Injection in Rust: Despatma basics" description = "Explore how to simplify dependency injection in Rust using a custom macro.
 Learn about concrete types, trait-based dependencies, dynamic traits, chaining, and async dependencies with the despatma crate."
 [taxonomies]
 tags = ["Rust", "Dependency Injection", "Software Design", "DesPatMa", "Software Architecture"]